scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 - Enter a name for your channel (eurotech)
 - Click on the checkbox to the right to validate

-Proceed similarly to create the second channel (responseChannel) but this time
+Proceed similarly to create the second channel (responseChannel) but this time, check the **Allow anonymous subscription**

 ![Create channels](./images/create_channels.png)